 Choose keywords for Display Network campaigns

 Choosing keywords for a Display Network campaign is about connecting your ads with people most likely to be interested in your business.
-Based on what you know about your customers, pick keywords that would you imagine would appear on websites your customers would visit.
+Based on what you know about your customers, pick keywords that you imagine would appear on websites your ideal customers would visit.

 Here are three things you should do when choosing keywords for your Display Network campaigns: